 Steaming is generally considered the best way to cook vegetables because it does not destroy nutrients as much as frying, boiling, grilling and even sauteing does, according to “Nutritional Sciences for Human Health.”
 With more nutrients, vegetables are healthier and often more flavorful.
 Steaming vegetables also makes them easier to digest because they are softer and easier to chew.
 Well-chewed and digested veggies lead to less indigestion and bloating.
 Furthermore, steaming vegetables does not require oil, which is helpful if you are on a low-fat diet.

 Combining brown rice with steamed vegetables makes for an exceptionally healthy meal because of all the vitamins, minerals, dietary fiber, essential fatty acids and protein.
 Most vegetables are low in protein or amino acids, so combining them with healthy grains, such as brown rice, is important, especially for vegetarians.
-Brown rice is not a complete source of protein, but adding lentils or beans boosts protein intake, as well as adding more fiber and folate to your meal.
-It also boosts the calorie content of the rice and vegetables to help ensure you get the energy you need.
-Season your meal with herbs and spices, such as a mixture of lemon and pepper, lime juice and cayenne, or opt for garam masala for an Indian-inspired meal.
+Brown rice is not a complete source of protein, but adding corn and beans can compensate for some of the missing amino acids.